khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah wa al-Mawḍūʿah_ (58--62) by Shaykh al-Albānī.

+\begin{mdframed}[style=narration, frametitle={Narration}]
-## “The disagreement among my _Ummah_ is a mercy.” {.unnumbered}
+The disagreement among my \textit{Ummah} is a mercy.
+\end{mdframed}

-A. _Lā aṣla lahu_ ([Baseless]{style="font-variant:small-caps;"}).
+i. _Lā aṣla lahu_ ([Baseless]{style="font-variant:small-caps;"}).
 The _Muḥaddithīn_ have tried to find an _isnād_ for it but have not found one, to the extent that al-Suyūṭī said in his _al-Jāmiʿ al-Ṣaghīr_, “Perhaps it was collected in one of the books of the _ḥuffāẓ_ which did not reach us”!

     This suggestion is very far-fetched, since it would mean that some of the sayings of the Prophet \pbuh have been lost to the _Ummah_ forever, something which is not permissible for a Muslim to believe.

     Al-Manāwī quoted al-Subkī as saying, “It (i.e. the saying) is not known to the _Muḥaddithīn_ and I cannot find any _isnād_ for it, whether _ṣaḥīḥ_, _daʿīf_ or _mawḍūʿ_,” and this was endorsed by Shaykh Zakariyyah al-Anṣārī in his notes on _Tafsīr al-Bayḍāwī_ (92/2).

     Further, the meaning of this _ḥadīth_ is also incorrect as shown by the verifying scholars, hence Ibn Ḥazm says in _al-Iḥkām fī Uṣūl al-Aḥkām_ (5/64) after indicating that it is not a _ḥadīth_, “This is one of the most incorrect sayings possible, since if _ikhtilāf_ were a mercy, then agreement would be a punishment, something which no Muslim would say, because there can only be agreement or disagreement, and there can only be mercy or punishment.”

     More of Ibn Ḥazm's words are quoted below.

-B. It [contradicts]{style="font-variant:small-caps;"} the Quran, which condemns _ikhtilāf_ in many places.
+ii.
+It [contradicts]{style="font-variant:small-caps;"} the Quran, which condemns _ikhtilāf_ in many places.

+\begin{mdframed}[style=narration, frametitle={Narration}]
-## “My Companions are like the stars: whichever of them you follow, you will be rightly-guided.” {.unnumbered}
+My Companions are like the stars: whichever of them you follow, you will be rightly-guided.
+\end{mdframed}

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
 Related by Ibn ʿAbd al-Barr in _Jāmiʿ Bayān al-ʿIlm_ (2/91) and Ibn Ḥazm in _al-Iḥkām_ (6/82) via the route: